stjude-rust-labs/sprocket-action/README.md

 #### inputs_files

 A matching comma-separated list of JSON format inputs file for the task(s)/workflow(s).
-Ordering must match `wdl_file` as no checking will be performed.
+Ordering must match `wdl_files` as no checking will be performed.

 ### Example usage